 Wild Cherry Seeds

-Wild cherry bark, like English ivy, has a sedative effect.
-It has a calming effect on the respiratory system and helps to ease the pressure and strain associated with a serious cough like whooping cough.
+The herb has a calming effect on the respiratory system and helps to ease the pressure and strain associated with a serious cough like whooping cough.
+(8)

 Great Mullein (Verbascum thapus) is a great herbal remedy for whooping cough as it has so far shown to have no known toxicity.